BaderLab/GenAnT/setup/Preprocess Reference Species.md

 #### Running Preprocessing Script

-The embl pre-processing script is idenical to the refseq script the exception that it uses a different R script to account for ensembl-specific GFF file headers.
+The EMBL pre-processing script is identical to the RefSeq script - the exception that it uses a different R script to account for Ensembl-specific GFF file headers.

 While we explain each step below, you can also perform this full analysis with our premade script:
 `reference_directory_ensembl.sh`.